-Thus, as the parents, we have to be “real” with our kids.
-We do also have to be age appropriate, but the age of the super-mom or super-dad where all mistakes and shortcomings get swept under the rug are gone.
+So, as parents, we have to be “real” with our kids.
+We do also have to be age-appropriate, but the age of the super-mom or super-dad where all mistakes and shortcomings get swept under the rug are gone.
 That never really worked in the first place.

 When I was a boss at Whole Foods Market, I made plenty of mistakes with my employees.

 Guess what made (most of) them respect and like me more when I screwed up?
 Apologizing to them for the mistake.
-Yes, taking ownership and apologizing to someone who was technically “below” me actually made most of them think more highly of me and more committed to helping me run our store.
+Yes, by taking ownership and apologizing to someone who was technically “below” me, I actually made most of them think more highly of me and more committed to helping me run our store.

 The EXACT same thing happens when we are accountable to our kids when we mess up.

 Apologize (without trying to justify or excuse it).
 Take ownership.
 There’s no more powerful of a lesson than telling our kids that we need to take ownership when we make mistakes.

 The power of acknowledging when your child does something right